tonypius/persFinTxsClassifier/README.md

    - Save the trained model weights using the `torch.save()` function.
    - Make sure to include this file (`model_weights.pth`) in your project directory.

+PS: Rememeber to make sure your dataset has a balanced set of transactions across various types.
+Else the fine-tuned model will be biased and will have accuracy issues.

 ## API Endpoint
 The project provides a RESTful API endpoint that accepts POST requests at `/predict`.
 The request should contain a JSON object with the following structure: